About Lowell House Opera

 The House was named for the Lowell family, closely identified with Harvard since John Lowell graduated in 1721.
 President Abbott Lawrence Lowell (1909-1933) instituted the House system, tutorials, the concentration system, and reading period.
 His bust and that of poet James Russell Lowell are in the main courtyard.
 In the Dining Hall are portraits of President Lowell and his wife; his sister Amy Lowell (Pulitzer prize-winning poet, and a lover of scandal credited with introducing D. H. Lawrence to America); his brother Percival Lowell (the astronomer who spearheaded the search for the planet Pluto); and his grandfather John Amory Lowell (a fellow of Harvard College for forty years).

 The current Faculty Deans, Diana Eck and Dorothy Austin, are only the fifth set of leaders in nearly ninety years.
 Lowell’s first decade was overseen by Julian Lowell Coolidge, a distinguished mathematician who gained notoriety as the zealous head of the Boston Watch and Ward Society.
-It was Coolidge who instituted the traditional Monday night high table.
-High table, incidentally, was originally lampooned by The Crimson as a “forced and misplaced institution” and “grotesquely ridiculous.”
+It was Coolidge who instituted the traditional Monday night high table and began the habit of taking tea with students.
 One of the first tutors in Lowell House, the late historian Elliott Perkins, was master from 1942 to 1963 and was considered deeply influential to generations of Lowell House graduates.
 Classics scholar Zeph Stewart was the third master, evolving Lowell House into co-educational living and overseeing expanded musical and poemical traditions along with his wife and associate master, Diana Stewart.
 Computer scientist, aviator and polymath, William Bossert, moved into masters’ lodging in 1975 along with his wife Mary Lee, an assiduous and enterprising host.
 During their twenty-three year tenure, the weekly teas, High Tables, and opera galas blossomed and multiplied.
 Under the leadership of Comparative Religion professor Diana Eck and Rev. Dorothy Austin, the first same-sex couple appointed masters of a Harvard House in 1998, these traditions of music and hospitality flourished and grew, and engendered new traditions such as the annual spring Speeches project.

 Visit the Lowell House homepage for more information.